AlanCervantes/Quantification-of-morphology-PhD-project_Method/README.md

 **'python3 Data_Analysis_AP.py/Data_Analysis_Shape_PD.py input-path1 input-path2 input-path3' input path 1,2 & 3 are the same input files used in step 4,5 & 6 respectively.**

 ### HookingAxisHistogram
-1. To plot the histogram representing the degree of hooking in a curled root hair image run `python3 curledroothairaxis.py
+1. To plot the histogram representing the degree of hooking in a curled root hair image run `python3 curledroothairaxis.py Hooking_images/curledroothair_commonbean.png`
+2. To plot the histogram representing the degree of hooking in a hooked hair image run `python3 hookedhairaxis.py Hooking_images/hookedhair_commonbean.png`
+2. To plot the histogram representing the degree of hooking in a trichome image run `python3 hookedhairaxis.py Hooking_images/trichome_commonbean.png`